RamonHossein/validate_zipcode/README.md

 ValidateZipcode expects the model has an attribute called country to contain the country identification.

+This Gem use as country identification the codes supplied by the ISO 3166-2 (International Organization for Standardization).

 ```ruby
 class Address < ActiveRecord::Base
   validates :zipcode, zipcode: {country: "US"}